 Date and time

-The panel discussion will take place on Wednesday 28th of October 2020 – 12:00-13:00 GMT.
-The panel discussion will last 60 minutes during which each of the panellists will have 8-10 minutes to present their perspective.
+The panel discussion took place on Wednesday 28 October 2020 – 12:00-13:00 GMT.
+The panel discussion lasted 60 minutes, each of the panellists had 8-10 minutes to present their perspective.

 Michael Shaw (Panellist)